CDCgov/surveytable/README.md

   - modify survey variables, and
   - save the output.

-- All of the tabulation functions identify low-precision estimates using National Center for Health Statistics (NCHS) algorithms.
+- Optionally, all of the tabulation functions can identify low-precision estimates using the National Center for Health Statistics (NCHS) algorithms (or other algorithms).

 - If the `surveytable` code is called from an R Markdown notebook or a Quarto document, it automatically generates HTML or LaTeX tables, as